dev-playbook/dev-playbook.github.io/_posts/azure-cli/webapps/2020-11-22-autoscaling.md

         }
     ]
     ```
     Note that the <code>--email-administrator</code> clause has been included.
-Consequently, you will receive a message to an email address registered on your subscription whenever the capacity has been raised to 2 instances from 1 instance.
+Consequently, you will receive a message to an email address registered on your subscription whenever the capacity has been raised or lowered.

-    Finally, note the message <code>'Follow up with `az monitor autoscale rule create` to add scaling rules.'</code>
+    Finally, note the message <code>'Follow up with `az monitor autoscale rule create` to add scaling rules'</code>.
+This is to be done next.

 1. Add autoscale rules to raise the instance count by 1 when Bytes Received 1-minute average goes over 9999, and lower the instance count by 1 when Bytes Received 2-minute average goes to zero respectively.